FAQs

 The competition is open to people of any nationality based in Australia.
 If you are less than 18 years of age, you may enter ‘Youth’ category but are not restricted from entering the open categories.

-You may only submit photos of Australian bird species and subspecies as listed in the Current Version of the Working List of Australian Birds.
+You may only submit photos of Australian bird species and subspecies as listed in the Working List of Australian Birds.
+We do not accept introduced, domestic or exotic bird species for our awards.

 Find a full list of eligible species (and their associated subspecies) for this category here.